Insufficient Vitamin D

 People with higher vitamin D levels have less cold, flu and other viral infections.
 High-dose vitamin A antagonizes the beneficial action of vitamin D. For example, people who take multivitamin A experience lower levels of vitamin D which is overshadowed by higher levels of vitamin A in pill-form.
 Children with low levels of vitamin D have 11 times the likelihood of developing respiratory infections and immune dysfunctions.

-Viral infections in the body can kill a person, due not to the viral infection itself, but to the body's hyper-reaction to the virus—an overproduction of pro-inflammatory cytokines.
+Viral infections in the body can kill a person, due not to the viral infection itself, but to the body's hyper-reaction to the virus.
+This leads to an overproduction of pro-inflammatory cytokines.
 Vitamin D down-regulates the expression of pro-inflammatory cytokines such as TNF-alpha (Tumor Necrosis Factor-alpha).

 In aging individuals, the expression of this gene increases.
 Vitamin D down-regulates this gene, helping combat influenza infections and preventing the establishment of chronic inflammation which, due to this ongoing low level of inflammation, gives rise to the damage of aging arteries, joints and neurons.
 Taking other natural chronic anti-inflammatories such as quercetin, bromelain, and curcumin would have similar beneficial effects.